 - We estimate that by 2020 we will be serving a minimum of 1,550 adult clients.

-- People are living longer and longer so we anticipate that the increase in demand for our services will continue well into the future.
+- People are living longer so we anticipate that the increased demand for our services will continue well into the future.

 - As a result, our neighbors, family and friends are among those who may be coping with vision loss.

 - Our children’s services programming has seen a 5.5% increase in clients from the 2016 school year to the 2017 school year.